DeybLims/CCS229-FinalProj/README.md

 ## Usage Instructions

 1. **Open the App:**
-   - Start the app and navigate to the provided local URL (usually `http://localhost:8501`).
+   - Start the app and navigate to the provided local URL.

 2. **Input Story Elements:**
    - Enter the desired elements of your story in the provided text fields.